thisiskyle/sleepy-nvim/README.md

         ---@type sleepy.RequestData[]
         data = {

-            --- (optional) labeling with urlencode will force '---data-urlencode' prefix before the string
+            --- (optional) labeling with urlencode will add '---data-urlencode' prefix before the data
             ---@type sleepy.RequestData
             { urlencode = "" },

-            --- (optional) labeling with raw will force '---data' prefix before the string
+            --- (optional) labeling with raw will add '---data-raw' prefix before the data
             ---@type sleepy.RequestData
             { raw = "" },

-            --- (optional) no label will use the request to decide which prefix to use
+            --- (optional) labeling with text will add '---data' prefix before the data
             ---@type sleepy.RequestData
+            { text = "" },

+            --- (optional) converts the table to json and will add '---data' prefix before the data
+            ---@type sleepy.RequestData
+            { json = { } },

+            --- (optional) no label will use the data type and request type to decide which prefix to use
+            ---@type sleepy.RequestData
             { "" }

+            --- (optional) no label will use the data type and request type to decide which prefix to use
+            ---@type sleepy.RequestData
+            { { } }
         },

         --- (optional) array of additional curl arguments as strings